Carex duriuscula

-Carex duriuscula, commonly known as needleleaf sedge, is a species of sedge that is native to both North American and Eurasia.
+Carex duriuscula, commonly known as needleleaf sedge, is a species of sedge that is native to both North America and Eurasia.

 Description

 Needleleaf sedge is a herbaceous tuft forming plant.
 It spreads by brown rhizomes with a thickness of 0.6–1.8 millimeters, which can be quite long.
 Plants have a large number of small, fibrous roots.
 Its clums, flowering stems in grass like plants, are three sided at the base, but the corners are blunt and are quite smooth towards the top.
 They usually measure 10 to 35 cm tall, but occasionally are as short as 6 cm.
 The clums grow from the rhizomes, either singly or a few together.

 The leaves are quite narrow, just 0.5–1.5 millimeters wide with an edge that may roll inward or be flat.
 They are always shorter than the clums and have a slightly rough surface.
 The base of the leaves have that are brown to dark-brown in color that disintegrate into fibers.

 The inflorescence at the top of a needleleaf sedge clum is 0.7–2 tall and half as wide if it is a pistillate, seed producing, inflorescence.
 A pistillate glume, the scale like bract under the spikelet, is broadly or in shape and rusty-brown in color with a glassy, hyaline, white edge and tip.